fmbarina/pick-lsp-formatter.nvim/README.md

 Note that `when_unset` can be a function.
 When this is the case, it must return `true` to open picker or `false` to format normally.

-And "format normally" here meanss calling `vim.lsp.buf.format` as you would without this plugin.
+And "format normally" here means calling `vim.lsp.buf.format` as you would without this plugin.

 ### Scope

-By default (when `find_project == false`) plf will save your choices for the current working directory.
+By default (when `find_project == false`), plf will save your choices for the current working directory.
 This may not be the best choice if your working directory rarely coincides with the root of projects you're working on.
 Worst case?
-You'll need pick servers again.
+You'll need to pick servers again.

 If you would like to save your choices for the current project instead, use `find_project == true`.
 It'll then search upwards for files or directories in `find_patterns` and once it finds one, it will save your choices for that directory.
 It also falls back to the cwd if the root can't be found.